helttek/nsu/README.md

 # microcontrollers
 ## Contains labs completed for "programmable microcontrollers" subject at NSU
-- labs were done in microchip studio for atmega168
+- labs were done in microchip studio and/or SimulIDE for atmega168